Vacation savings from Orlando Informer!Save with Orlando Informer!X

 What is Jurassic Park?

-Overgrown plant life and the sounds of prowling predators greet guests who pass through the massive stone gateway into a modern take on prehistoric times – welcome to Jurassic Park, an island based on the blockbuster book and movie series, in which humans have recreated living, breathing dinosaurs by using DNA taken from fossilized dino blood.
+Overgrown plant life and the sounds of prowling predators greet guests who pass through the massive stone gateway into a modern take on prehistoric times—welcome to Jurassic Park, an island based on the blockbuster book and movie series in which humans have recreated living, breathing dinosaurs by using DNA taken from fossilized dinosaur blood.

 Children of all ages will love Camp Jurassic, a dinosaur-themed playground featuring caverns, water cannons, slides, and climbing nets.
-Dino fans also have the opportunity to come face-to-face with a T-rex on Jurassic Park River Adventure or have their picture taken with Blue the velociraptor in Raptor Encounter.
+Dino fans also have the opportunity to come face-to-face with a T-rex on Jurassic Park River Adventure, race against raptors on Jurassic World VelociCoaster, or have their picture taken with Blue the Velociraptor in Raptor Encounter.
 To make your visit an educational one, stop by the Jurassic Park Discovery Center, a dinosaur museum filled with exhibits, activities, and life-sized dino replicas.

 Where is Jurassic Park located?